Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 Artistic elements

-- Intihuatana Stone - Known as the "Hicking Post of the Sun", this carved granite pillar served as a sundial or calendar.
+Known as the “Hitching Post of the Sun,” this carved granite pillar likely served as a sundial or ritual calendar.

 Religious / Spiritual significance